Updated: Jul 23, 2022

 Well, here we go again!
-I've shown you how to make bias binding (you can find those instructions here, and you probably read one of my latest posts on how to cut scallop edges without Math (the template and instructions for my method on that can be found here Now, it’s time to actually do the binding!
+I've shown you how to make bias binding (you can find those instructions here.
+Now, it’s time to actually do the binding!
 Here are a few tips and tricks I thought would be helpful.

 Start your binding with a tail of at least 6-8” unsewn.
 I almost always start on the upside of the “valley” as it rounds over the hill (I put a pin to hold the binding where I plan to start).
 I usually do double machine binding, so I actually sew my binding to the back then roll it to the front and top-stitch it down.
 For the sake of this photo, I have the binding applied to the front (the more traditional method of finishing, where it will then be hand stitched to the back).

 Working only a few inches at a time, lay the binding gently along the edge of the curved edge; on the “hills” you will be generous with the binding almost forcing more on the hills than would naturally happen (almost).
 On the “valleys” you will give the binding a little tug, easing it around the inside curve ever so slightly.

 When you get to the corners, you will be extra generous again.
 You do not want to tug at all on these outside curves because bias binding stretches and will act almost like elastic shrinking back once it has been stitched down.
 This will give you what we call a tulip petal look once it has been turned to the other side and stitched.
 Here’s a quilt I did a while back, and you can see how the corner curves up because I tugged at the wrong time!